National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/validation/README.md

 Data Validation with Synthetic Data
 ===============

+## Purpose of the `validation-1` Workbook

+Inspect the data sources to identify problems.
+Hopefully none are found.
+If problems are found in the validation phase, the research team typically decides:

+1.  if there is an easy fix to correct/clean the data, and/or
+1.  if the research question needs to be modified to better suit the data source (similar to how we modified our hypothesis in the previous hour), and/or
+1.  what needs to be clearly stated in the "Limitations" section of your future manuscript.

 This is part of the [Analysis with Synthetic Data](../) session.

 ## Expectations for the Validation Lesson

+You become more comfortable probing the data source.
+This includes

+1. generating ideas that need to be inspected, and
+1. learning tools that can efficiently isolate trouble spots and reveal fishy looking patterns.

 If the extraction lesson runs long, I'll breeze through this lesson to make up time.